ranranrunforit/Agents/langsmith_basic/README.md

-Collecting workspace informationHere's a markdown summary of the LangSmith project:

-# LangSmith Basic Tutorial Project

-## Overview
-This project demonstrates how to use LangSmith for building, testing and monitoring LLM applications.
+This project using LangSmith to develop, test, and monitor LLM applications in production.
 It implements a RAG (Retrieval Augmented Generation) system that answers questions about LangSmith documentation.

-## Key Libraries Used
-- `langchain-google-genai`: For Google's Gemini LLM integration
-- `langgraph`: For building graph-based LLM applications
-- `langsmith`: For tracing, monitoring and evaluating LLM applications
-- `langchain-community`: For community components
-- `langchain-core`: Core LangChain functionality
-- `scikit-learn`: For vector storage and retrieval
-- `pandas`: For data manipulation
-- `google.generativeai`: Google's Generative AI API

 ## Module Structure